 Each semester.
-During the summer, MME students enrolled only in courses that do not involve individual studio study, and that have a total duration of no more than four weeks within the second summer session, are not required to be in ensemble.
+During the summer, MME students enrolled only in courses that do not involve individual studio study, and that have a total duration of no more than four weeks within the summer term, are not required to be in ensemble.